thegetty/terracottas/source/views/discussion/discussion-b.md

-centuries <span class="smcaps">BC</span>, can be traced to types that are also well established in various Tarentine votive contexts, reflecting the influence of sculptural prototypes by Lysippus and Praxiteles developed with the distinctive eclecticism that seems to be a main trait of the Tarentine coroplasts of the Early Hellenistic period.
+centuries <span class="smcaps">BC</span>, can be traced to types that are also well established in various Tarentine votive contexts, reflecting the influence of sculptural prototypes by Lysippos and Praxiteles developed with the distinctive eclecticism that seems to be a main trait of the Tarentine coroplasts of the Early Hellenistic period.
 During this period, especially between the fourth century and the first half of the third century <span